 Integrated Science Assessment (ISA) for Ozone and Related Photochemical Oxidants

 Ozone is a gas that occurs both in the Earth's upper atmosphere and at ground level where it is a key component of urban smog.
 Ground-level ozone causes a variety of effects on human health, vegetation, and ecosystems and it affects climate.
-Human exposure to ozone is associated with respiratory and cardiovascular effects as well as premature death.
+Human exposure to ozone is associated with respiratory and cardiovascular effects.
 Ozone exposure causes visible foliar injury, decreases plant growth and affects ecosystem community composition.

 Peak ozone levels typically occur during hot, dry, stagnant summertime conditions.
 Millions of Americans live in areas where ozone levels exceed EPA's health-based air quality standards, primarily in parts of the Northeast, the Lake Michigan area, parts of the Southeast, southeastern Texas, and parts of California.

 EPA scientists are evaluating the latest scientific information to better understand the relationship between exposure to ozone and health and welfare effects, who may be at increased risk to these effects, how particles form in the atmosphere, and what the contributions are from various sources in different regions of the country.